But there are rules. So. Many. Rules.

 In case compliance officers do not agree with the way the CRM calculates APR, the CRM should provide the ability to edit written materials and to configure APR calculations in online calculators and interactive tools.

-To meet all of marketing compliance needs, many mortgage companies rely on a CRM system built for the mortgage industry.
+To meet all marketing compliance needs, many mortgage companies rely on a CRM system built for the mortgage industry.
 Unlike general CRMs that simply sell mortgage companies an add-on, an industry-specific platform is more likely to offer the experience and tools that make mortgage compliance officers happy.

 Top of Mind was founded specifically to help loan officers build client-for-life relationships.
 Over the years, we’ve fine-tuned our Surefire CRM to meet compliance officers’ needs and requests.
 We would love to give you a tour.